-Although we do not have operations in Russia, Belarus, or Ukraine, and we have not had a material amount of sales into these countries, some of our businesses, in the past, have indirectly sourced, and may continue to indirectly source subject to pricing and legal constraints, a portion of their supply chain requirements of titanium and birch plywood originating from Russia.
+Although we do not have operations in Russia, Belarus, or Ukraine, and we have not had a material amount of sales into these countries, some of our businesses, in the past, have indirectly sourced, and may continue to indirectly source subject to pricing and legal constraints, a portion of our supply chain requirements of titanium and birch plywood originating from Russia.
 Also, a significant portion of neon gas is produced in Ukraine.
-Since the invasion began, the prices of these materials have significantly increased.
+After the invasion began, the prices of these materials increased.
 Several countries have imposed economic sanctions against Russia as a result of its military action.
 The United States, the European Union, and G7 countries have also moved to revoke Russia's "most favored nations" trade status, which has resulted or could result in higher duties on imported products.
-Also, the European Union and the United Kingdom have banned timber imports from Russia.
+Also, the European Union and the United Kingdom have banned timber imports from Russia, and the United States has imposed tariffs on Russian plywood.